 Increase your emotional intimacy through touch.
 Research shows that physical contact releases oxytocin (the bonding hormone), can improve our mood and is calming.
 Holding hands, hugging, touching, and kissing can reduce your stress hormones (cortisol) and increase your sense of relationship satisfaction.

 While this list may seem like a lot, these tasks are all very doable.
 Relationships require effort and thoughtful planning.
 Change takes time and you’ll want to set yourself up for success.
 Discuss the list with your partner and choose one or two items to undertake this week.
 Then as you move forward, add or change the items you are doing.
 Continue the conversation regarding your commitment to nurturing your connection.
-If you feel like you need further help, you may consider taking a couples therapy.

 At times, relationships require additional help of a professional.
 Don’t hesitate to ask friends and/or family for any referrals they recommend and/or contact our office to book your counselling appointment today.